Quasibound states of analytic black-hole configurations in three and four dimensions: Conclusions

 \section{Conclusions}

-In this work we obtained exact analytical solutions for the covariant massless Klein-Gordon equation in both 4-dimensional and 3-dimensional Unruh's acoustic black hole spacetimes.
-The radial solutions are given in terms of the Gauss's hypergeometric functions.
+In this work we obtained exact analytical solutions for the covariant massless Klein-Gordon equation in both four-dimensional and three-dimensional Unruh's acoustic black-hole spacetimes.
+The radial solutions are given in terms of Gauss's hypergeometric functions.

 The study of the asymptotic behaviors of the radial solution led to the Hawking-Unruh radiation and quasibound state phenomena.
 Near the acoustic event horizon, the radial solution diverges by reaching a maximum value, which indicates that the massless scalar particles cross into the acoustic black hole.
-On the other hand, far from the acoustic black hole at the asymptotic spatial infinity, the radial solution tends to zero, that is, the probability of finding any particles there is null.
+On the other hand, far from the acoustic black hole at the asymptotic spatial infinity, the radial solution tends to zero; that is, the probability of finding any particles there is null.

-We obtained the spectrum of quasibound state frequencies for massless scalar particles propagating in both 4-dimensional and 3-dimensional Unruh's acoustic black hole spacetimes.
-This become possible by using the VBK approach, which was developed to study the quasibound states.
+We obtained the spectrum of quasibound state frequencies for massless scalar particles propagating in both four-dimensional and three-dimensional Unruh's acoustic black-hole spacetimes.
+This becomes possible by using the VBK approach, which was developed to study the quasibound states.
 Therefore, these results are new and, to our knowledge, there are no similar results in the literature for the backgrounds under consideration.

-We obtained a set of eigenfrequencies that are solutions of a characteristic resonant equation, which were derived from the polynomial condition of the Gauss's hypergeometric functions.
+We obtained a set of eigenfrequencies that are solutions of a characteristic resonant equation, which were derived from the polynomial condition of Gauss's hypergeometric functions.
 All of these solutions are physically acceptable.
 From these spectra, we also obtained the radial wave eigenfunctions.

 As a future perspective, it is possible to extend our results in order to obtain a new acoustic curved Unruh's acoustic black hole embedded in Schwarzschild spacetime by using the the Gross-Pitaevskii theory \cite{NuovoCimento.20.454,SovPhysJETP.13.451}.
-Regarding observational prospects, we can mention that the 4DUABH embedded in a curved spacetime could describe a general black hole background immersed in intergalactic and/or cosmological media supporting the propagation of sound waves.
+Regarding observational prospects, we can mention that the 4DUABH embedded in a curved spacetime could describe a general black-hole background immersed in intergalactic and/or cosmological media supporting the propagation of sound waves.
 Concerning the 3DUABH, this kind of analog model of gravity seems to be more suitable for testing in a ground-based laboratory.